MASSEY MOMENTS

 Step 3: Establish Rules of Engagement

 Self discipline can be a challenge and you need a detailed plan of action!
 I’m sure you set goals for the New Year, but did you layout the timeline and action steps?
-Did you identify checkpoints
+Did you identify checkpoints and benchmarks to track your progress vs limiting your view to goal completion as the only important factor?
+Did you include things that bring you joy, promote peace, and provide rest

 and relaxation in your plan for engagement?
 In order for this hard reset to be successful, self care must be central.
 No longer can self care be the thing we struggle to “fit in” to our appropriately busy (because who’s wasting time on meaningless tasks) schedules.
 It must become the central component of our existence that we work everything else around daily.
 This is no easy task so be willing to write down your plan and re-evaluate it regularly.
 Remember that you have many commitments and priorities, and plans associated with each cannot be siloed.
 Create your “motherboard” allowing you to readily assess how sections of your life are interconnected, inform one another, and consume your energy.